tayapro/just-works/README.md

 For contrast colors have been chosen following ones:
 - <img src="assets/images/readme/3b3b3b.png" width="30" alt="3b3b3b color"> #3b3b3b - **Dead Pixel**
-for background.
+for background and testimonials.
-- and for the text pure white #ffffff.
+- and pure white #ffffff for the text.

 ## Typography